-1. Improved protected of 'high value regrowth vegetation', being vegetation that has grown back well after being cleared.
-The Bill creates a broader definition, including vegetation that hasn't been cleared for 15 years and re-extending
+- Improved protected of 'high value regrowth vegetation', being vegetation that has grown back well after being cleared.
+The Bill creates a broader definition, including vegetation that hasn't been cleared for 15 years and re-extending regulation to freehold, indigenous land and occupational licences (see clause 38). - However, 'high value regrowth vegetation' must be extended to fully meet the government's election commitment by protecting high conservation value regrowth vegetation.
+Extra amendments are needed to allow much more extensive protection including endangered vegetation species and communities, vegetation in reef catchments, riparian areas, threatened species habitat and areas where landscape integrity is at risk.1

-- regulation to freehold, indigenous land and occupational licences (see clause 38).
-This is supported. - 2.
-However, 'high value regrowth vegetation' must be extended to fully meet the government's election commitment by protecting high conservation value regrowth vegetation.
-Extra amendments are needed to allow much more extensive protection including endangered vegetation species and communities, vegetation in reef catchments, riparian areas, threatened species habitat and areas where landscape integrity is at risk.1 - 3.
-Tightening of the definition of 'thinning' (now known as 'managing thickened vegetation') is supported.
+- Tightening of the definition of 'thinning' (now known as 'managing thickened vegetation') is supported.
 The Bill now requires that thinning activities must 'maintain ecological processes and prevent loss of diversity'.
 To ensure this definition is given effect there must be a requirement that it be demonstrated prior to clearing being allowed.
-(See clauses 4 and 38) - 4.
-However, to truly reduce the significant clearing allowed for 'thinning' it should no longer be an allowable activity by permit or code, particularly not for mature and high value regrowth vegetation and under existing Area Management Plans.
-'Thinning' can include clearing up to 75% of a forest under current laws and has been responsible for significant clearing across Queensland without scientific justification that this is a necessary activity at all. - 5.
+(See clauses 4 and 38) - However, to truly reduce the significant clearing allowed for 'thinning' it should no longer be an allowable activity by permit or code, particularly not for mature and high value regrowth vegetation and under existing Area Management Plans.
+'Thinning' can include clearing up to 75% of a forest under current laws and has been responsible for significant clearing across Queensland without scientific justification that this is a necessary activity at all.
+Thinning needs to be defined, for example what a reasonable person may perceive as the difference between "this is a forest" and "this is a thinned forest, but still a forest". - 3.
 The Bill clarifies that landholders may seek to amend their property map of assessable vegetation (PMAV) to re-regulate clearing in areas which were locked in across Queensland as not needing assessment under Newman Government laws.
-This clarification is supported as helpful. - 6.
-However, the Bill needs to be changed to require amendment of maps that lock in unregulated clearing of all high value vegetation.
+This needs to be strengthened and extended. - ➤ The Bill needs to be changed to require amendment of maps that lock in unregulated clearing of all high value vegetation.
 Under the Newman Government, significant areas of Queensland were locked in under property level maps which allowed the clearing of unregulated 'category X' even though the clearing would impact mature, high value vegetation.
-Leaving map amendment up to the land owner will leave significant areas of Queensland where clearing is unregulated. - 7.
-The Bill does not tighten excessive clearing allowed under fodder harvesting codes so amendments are needed.
-Fodder harvesting should be limited to where there is an official drought declaration.
+Leaving map amendment up to the land owner will leave significant areas of Queensland where clearing is unregulated. - 4.
+The Bill does not tighten excessive clearing allowed under fodder harvesting codes so amendments are needed. - ➤ Fodder harvesting needs to be limited to areas where an official drought declaration has been made or applied for; and limited to the period of time of the drought declaration for the area.